SnorreSelmer/stationeers_ic10/mips-programming-101.md

 Aha!
 But setting Power could be like making a dimmer for the light, right?
 That would have been nice, but that would more likely be done with an end-point called ***Setting***, which this variant of light doesn't have.
 To my knowledge, there are no dimmable lights in Stationeers (yet).

-## "Moar executions" is not "moar betterer"!
+## "Moar executions" is not "moar betterer"

 In Stationeers, everything happens in "ticks", and a single tick is 0.5 seconds.
 But the code we write in ICs can execute much (***much!***) faster than once per tick.
 But looping over the code many times in a single tick doesn't make it work better, it just "burns resources".